-The population of the parish as reported in the 2001 census returns was 597, residing in the 180 or so properties within the village and within the additional properties in the hamlets of Low Risby, High Risby, Santon and Raventhorpe.
+The population of the parish as reported in the 2001 census returns was 597, residing in the 180 or so properties within the village and the additional properties located in the hamlets of Clapp Gate, Appleby Station and Santon.

-. . . and the Village Hall both play their part in community events and gatherings.
+. . . and the virtually unaltered architecture of the Village Hall – both of which play their part in community events and gatherings.

-Set in wonderfully rural surroundings, Appleby has retained a sense of community and self worth.
-We are proud to share with you some of the sights, characters and wonders, old and new, that have helped to form our love of Appleby and its rich heritage, together with an idiosyncratic accompaniment of illustrative stories, photographs and poetry.
+We are delighted to share with you some of the sights, characters and wonders, old and new, that have helped to form our love of Appleby and its rich heritage, together with an extensive look at the history of the parish with an idiosyncratic accompaniment of illustrative stories, photographs and poetry.

 Click on the hotspots dotted around the map to see some of the dwellings and locations around the village.